jay75chauhan/learn-k8s/README.md

 # Troubleshooting, Logs, Rollouts, Draining Nodes

-k describe deployment mydeployment
+kubectl describe deployment mydeployment

 ### Logs
-k logs -f -l app=mywebapp
+kubectl logs -f -l app=mywebapp
 ### Rollouts
 kubectl rollout
+kubectl rollout restart deployment mydeployment

+Cordon will mark the node as unschedulable.
+Uncordon will mark the node as schedulable.
+The given node will be marked unschedulable to prevent new pods from arriving.
+Then drain deletes all pods except mirror pods (which cannot be deleted through the API server).

+kubectl cordon minikube
-k rollout restart deployment mydeployment kubectl drain minikube --ignore-daemonsets=true --force
+kubectl drain minikube --ignore-daemonsets=true --force